Valorant: Snowball Fight

-Snowball Fight was a limited-time gamemode that was released on December 15, 2020, and is only available during Christmas season.
+Snowball Fight was a limited-time gamemode that was released on December 15, 2020, and is only available during the Christmas season.
 It is a Team Deathmatch game mode, with 50 kills to win.
+The gamemode was first played exclusively on the map Icebox, although patch 11.11 later added all standard maps to the mode.
 Abilities are not allowed to be used, and players spawn in as a random agent.
 The only weapon available is the snowball launcher, which is an instant kill, but slow, and uses a projectile-based arc.
 There is infinite ammo.
 Throughout the game a "portal" will spawn, delivering gifts, which each contain a random power up.